Are you familiar with the official, international anatomy terminology lists?

 The first international list of anatomical terms published by the FIPAT was the Terminologia Anatomica (TA), which lists the terminology of gross anatomy.
 The TA was then followed by the TH or Terminologia Histologica, a list related to microscopic anatomy.
 Both lists have a comprehensive index and guide to eponym equivalents.
 The lists are organized by location in the body, duh-uh.

-The FIPAT is now hard at work on a new list of anatomical terminology called the Terminologia Embryologica (TE).
-The TE will list terms related to developmental anatomy.
+The FIPAT has also published a list of anatomical terminology called the Terminologia Embryologica (TE).
+The TE lists terms related to developmental anatomy.

 In our textbooks, we have attempted to follow the available international lists as closely as possible.
 Where appropriate, we’ve also included synonyms–including eponyms–commonly used in many regions of the United States.